VishaL6i9/Image-Processing-Web-Appliction/README.md

 - **Resize Image**: Resize the image to specified dimensions.
 - **Grayscale Conversion**: Convert the image to grayscale.
 - **Download Processed Image**: Download the processed image.
+- **Image Processing History**: View and revert to previous image processing states.
+- **Error Handling**: Display error messages using a Snackbar.

 ## Technologies Used